 Treatments For Dysuria In Dogs

-If the condition is more serious, dogs may need hospitalization or surgical procedures to address the issue.
-In some cases, stones may be dissolved with special diets, and sometimes they must be removed surgically.
-Cysts or tumors might also be treated with surgery.
-Your veterinarian will be able to advise you on the proper treatment if your dog suffers from dysuria.
-As your dog recovers, make sure they drink plenty of water and pay attention to their urination, including how much urine they produce, how frequently they urinate, and whether they show any signs of pain.
+If the condition is more serious, then dogs may need hospitalization or surgical procedures to address the issue.
+In some cases, special diets can dissolve stones or surgery can remove them.
+Surgery can additionally treat cysts or tumors.
+However, only your veterinarian will be able to advise you on the proper treatment if your dog suffers from dysuria.
+Also, as your dog recovers, make sure they drink plenty of water and pay attention to their urination, including how much urine they produce, how frequently they urinate, and whether they show any signs of pain.
 Tell your veterinarian if symptoms are worsening or not improving so they can adjust treatment accordingly.

 Has your dog ever suffered from dysuria?
 What was the cause?
 Let us know in the comments below!